Skip to content

 • --prefix string optional

-• Specifies the key name prefix that an object must match to trigger event notifications.
+• The prefix that an object must match to emit event notifications (note: regular expressions are not supported).

 • --suffix string optional

-• Specifies the key name suffix that an object must match to trigger event notifications.
+• The suffix that an object must match to emit event notifications (note: regular expressions are not supported).

 notification delete

-Remove a rule from a bucket’s event notification configuration.
+Remove an event notification rule from a bucket’s event notification configuration.

 wrangler r2 bucket notification delete <NAME> [OPTIONS]